jahnf/Projecteur/README.md

 messages.
 Using this device feature, this program provides three different usage of the Next or Hold button.

 1. Button Tap
 2. Long-Press Event
-	3. Button Hold followed by device movement or Hold Move Event
+3. Button Hold and Move Event

-In Input Mapper tab (Devices tab in Preferences dialog box), the first two button usage (_i.e._ tap and long-press) can be mapped directly by tapping or long pressing the relevant button.
+On the Input Mapper tab (Devices tab in Preferences dialog box), the first two button usages (_i.e._ tap and long-press) can be mapped directly by tapping or long pressing the relevant button.
 For mapping the third button usage (_i.e._
 Hold Move Event), please ensure that the device is active by pressing any button, and then right click in first column (Input Sequence) for any entry and select